yanyaanliu/bikesharing/README.md

 ## Summary
--There was high usage of citibikes in New York City in August 2019.
+- There was high usage of citibikes in New York City in August 2019.
 The top starting location was the Manhattan area.
--The majority of the rides were taken by male users during work commute hours in the morning and evening.
+- The majority of the rides were taken by male users during work commute hours in the morning and evening.

 Additional analysis suggestions:
 - comparing data different months of the year to identify the highest and lowest activity months.